Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/6-design-evaluation.md

 ### 4) Engagement, Immersion, Involvement, and Presence
 Some metrics concerning robot teleoperation, specifically related to the subjective experience of the user are engagement, immersion, flow, involvement, and presence.
 In different fields, engagement is defined and measured distinctly.
 In the context of teleoperation, the definition and measurement approaches of engagement are especially relevant in gaming and virtual reality applications.
-According to <d-cite key="bouvier2014defining"></d-cite>, engagement is _``the willingness to have emotions, affect, and thoughts directed towards and aroused by the mediated activity in order to achieve a specific objective''._
+According to <d-cite key="bouvier2014defining"></d-cite>, engagement is
+> the willingness to have emotions, affect, and thoughts directed towards and aroused by the mediated activity in order to achieve a specific objective.
 It relies on the user’s activity and expectations.
 The user is engaged when her/his perceptual, intellectual, and interactional expectations are met.

-In this context,  _presence_ is characterized as _``the subjective experience of being in one place or environment, even when one is physically situated in another''_ <d-cite key="witmer1998measuring"></d-cite>.
+In this context,  _presence_ is characterized as
+> the subjective experience of being in one place or environment, even when one is physically situated in another <d-cite key="witmer1998measuring"></d-cite>.

 Presence is a multifaceted concept that is related to _involvement_, a psychological state  depending on attention to remote environment stimuli, and _immersion_, a psychological state of perceiving oneself as a part of the remote environment stimulus flow <d-cite key="witmer1998measuring"></d-cite>.
 Here, stimulus flow is a dynamic stream of sensory information.
 There are several factors contributing toward the sense of presence including control, sensory information, distraction, and realism factors.
 More information about _presence_ can be found in <d-cite key="witmer1998measuring"></d-cite>.